Toolsets

 Define parameters:

 Click Create to close the dialog and open the configuration screen.
 When done with toolset configuration, click Save.
-It may take some time for the changes to take effect after saving.
+It may take some time for changes to take effect after saving.

-Toolset Configuration
+Configuration

 - Properties: Main definitions.